arangodb/arangodb/Documentation/DocuBlocks/Rest/BackupRestore/post_admin_backup_create.md

 same machine and hard drive as the original data.
 Make sure to upload it to a remote site for an actual backup.

-The body of the request may contain an object with the following attributes:

 @RESTBODYPARAM{label,string,optional,string}
 The label for this backup.
 The label is used together with a timestamp string create a unique backup identifier, `<timestamp>_<label>`.